axe/axe-design/components/Input.md

 presented in a platform independent API.
 The state of inputs can be checked for their current value or a user can listen for input events.

+The Input component has the following responsibilities:

+- Provide interfaces for mouse, keyboard, controllers, and peripheral sensors.
+- Allows users to refine raw input via clamping and filtering.
+- Allow users to define complex inputs to be used along side normal inputs
+  - An input that is triggered when ANY sub-inputs are triggered
+  - An input that is triggered when ALL sub-inputs are triggered
+  - An input gesture (sequence of inputs in a given time span)
+  - An input that is made up of X and Y axis inputs
+- Notify user when interfaces are available, connect, and disconnect.
+- Provide a way to map inputs to actions (input contexts).
+- Provide a way to control which contexts are active in game.
+  - A stack of contexts that can be pushed/popped based on the active UI elements
+- Provide a way to capture user input for mapping actions to inputs.
+- Ensure an input is only involved in one action at a time.
+- Provide a way for the user to control input timing (delays, press intervals, etc)

 ## Dependencies

 - None